DavidCabestany/DavidCabestany/README.md

 ## 📚 Publications

-- **Accepted for publication:** _Text Classification For Early Detection of Eating Disorders and Depression in Spanish_
+-  _Text Classification For Early Detection of Eating Disorders and Depression in Spanish_
-- **DaMinCi at IberLEF-2022 DETESTS task:** _Detection and Classification of Racial Stereotypes in Spanish_
+- DaMinCi at IberLEF-2022 DETESTS task: _Detection and Classification of Racial Stereotypes in Spanish_
 - **European Language Equality:** _Report for Spanish Language_

 ---